assaydepot/trialinsights_api_v1/README.md

 ### POST /trials?page={page}
 Returns an array of requested trial documents.

+Post a query object (specified above) to the /trials enpoint to fetch trial documents.

 Clients implement "page next" and "page previous" functionality by providing the page number (zero based) in the query string.
 The request header "x-lifescience-page-info" provides an object with the _page_, _pageSize_ and _total_ number of documents in the collection.
 For now, the _pageSize_ is fixed at 100.